PrudhvirajuChekuri/LangSync/README.md

 # Instructions to generate parallel datasets for low-resource languages.

-1) Download the UIPath Studio and its browser extension.
+1) Download the [UIPath Studio](https://www.uipath.com/product/studio) and its [browser extension](https://docs.uipath.com/studio/standalone/2023.4/user-guide/extension-for-chrome).
 Enable the extension in your browser.
 2) Download the ParallelCorpus.zip file.
-3) Unzip and place it in the UIPath directory(Path given during installation).
+3) Unzip and move it to the UIPath directory(Path given during installation).
 4) Collect the English sentences you want to use for training, and add them to a text file.
    Sentences should be separated by '\n' and a '$' key should be used after every 5000 characters because of the limits.